theupdateframework/pep-on-pypi-with-tuf/README.rst

 repository compromise and allow developers to sign their distributions, they have been postponed as a potential future extension to PEP 458.
 PEP XXX, which discusses the extension in detail, is available for review to those developers interested in the end-to-end signing option.
-The Maximum Security Model and End-to-End Signing are briefly covered in subsections below.
+The maximum security model and end-to-end signing are briefly covered in the subsections that follow.

 There are several reasons for not initially supporting the features discussed in this section: